MuleSoft-AI-Chain-Project/.github/profile/README.md

 ## 🤖 Contribute

 We're always on the lookout for contributors.
-If you have a MuleSoft story to tell, a best practice to share, or a tutorial to teach, consider writing for MuleChain!
+If you have a MuleSoft story to tell, a best practice to share, or a tutorial to teach, consider writing for MAC Project!
 Check out our [Contributor's Guide](https://mulechain.ai/docs/contribute) for more information.

 <!----------------------------------{ Links }--------------------------------->